tridactyl/tridactyl/bug-message.md

 Issues 3 and 4 should be solved by the proposed keyboard API.

-Issue 5 would be solved by a filesystem API, the current storage API would require editing the config and plugins either in firefox or in their favoured editor and then copy/pasting.
-A filesystem API that allows access to only a sandboxed dir in .mozilla/firefox/[random profile string] would be less bad, but still a bit problematic: common user behaviour like storing their config files in a git repo are made rather more complicated.
+Issue 5 would be solved by a filesystem API, the current storage API would require editing the config and plugins either in Firefox or in their favoured editor and then copy/pasting.
+A filesystem API that allows access to only a sandboxed dir in .mozilla/Firefox/[random profile string] would be less bad, but still a bit problematic: common user behaviour like storing their config files in a git repo are made rather more complicated.

 Issue 6 could be solved by a new permission to allow a WebExtension to navigate to URI_DANGEROUS_TO_LOAD pages.